canonical/k8s-snap/docs/src/_parts/control_plane_join_config.md

 ### kube-scheduler-client-crt
 **Type:** `string`<br>

+The client certificate to be used for the kube-scheduler.
+If omitted defaults to an auto generated certificate.

 ### kube-scheduler-client-key
 **Type:** `string`<br>

+The client key to be used for the kube-scheduler.
+If omitted defaults to an auto generated key.

 ### kube-controller-manager-client-crt
 **Type:** `string`<br>

+The client certificate to be used for the Kubernetes controller manager.
+If omitted defaults to an auto generated certificate.

 ### kube-controller-manager-client-key
 **Type:** `string`<br>

+The client key to be used for the Kubernetes controller manager.
+If omitted defaults to an auto generated key.

 ### apiserver-crt
 **Type:** `string`<br>